THE House of Representatives on Wednesday, January 16, approved on second reading the amended version of the Road Board Abolition bill.

-Andaya said the funds collected through the MVUC originally intended for road repairs and maintenance may be used for calamity stricken areas, if the President so wishes.
+Andaya said that the funds collected through the MVUC originally intended for road repairs and maintenance may be used for calamity stricken areas, if the President so wishes.

-"Well, of course just like in any other law, we can put an exception there if it is approved by the President.
-So, generally speaking, it is for repair of roads, maintenance of roads and bridges, but in certain exceptions it could be tapped for calamity stricken areas," Andaya said.
+"Well, of course just like in any other law we can put an exception there if it is approved by the President.
+So, generally speaking it is for repair of roads, maintenance of roads and bridges, but in certain exceptions it could be tapped for calamity stricken areas," Andaya said.

 Duterte earlier said he wanted a portion of the road users' tax to finance the Manila Bay rehabilitation and the government programs for victims and typhoon Usman, among others.

 The Senate earlier adopted the House's version of the Road Board Abolition Bill.
 A deadlock arose after the House of Representatives, which earlier passed the bill, later recalled its third reading approval of the measure.